tmikeschu/talks/decks/mds/presenter_that_2019.md

 variable actually is only used in a partial.
 A dev sees that the variable in the controller action is not used by the corresponding template, so they delete the variable.

+^ View libraries like Vue and React do this well with prop types.

 ---